 I been working on my Tour De France bike trip story and needed to upload pictures.
-I had taken a lot of pictures during my bike trip, some picture I was not sure where I had taken them.
+I had taken a lot of pictures during my bike trip, some pictures I was not sure where I had taken them.

-How do I find out where a picture was taken, if you use a mobile phone to take your picture, then there is an easy way to find out where a picture have been taken.
+How do I find out where a picture was taken, if you use a mobile phone to take your picture, then there is an easy way to find out where a picture has been taken.
 EXIF stands for Exchangeable Image File Format.
 Every time you take a picture with your digital camera or phone, a file (typically a JPEG) is written to your device’s storage.
 EXIF contains information about your camera, and potentially where the picture was taken (GPS coordinates).

 In each photo that you take, the EXIF data is embedded in your pictures.
 You can prevent geotagging by simply turning it off in your camera or camera app.

-You can often play Internet detective, peeking at hidden details in photos you see online to find out where they were taken.
+You can often play an Internet detective, peeking at hidden details in photos you see online to find out where they were taken.
 You may want to hide this information when sharing sensitive photos online.

 Finding Picture Location